 The operating system provides the user interface allowing you to browse the folder containing the maps.
 Select a folder and they will be copied into the private storage area within the map.
 The user interface to browse the device depends on the device manufacturer and other file management apps on the device.
 You may be able to use a local network, or cloud storage.
 These facilities are provided by file management apps and Memory-Map is not responsible for what you see in the file browser app.

-USB Thumb drives are useful for copying data from one device to another.
+USB Thumb drives are useful for keeping a backup of you maps and for copying data from one device to another.
 However, there are a number of "gotchas" that you need to be aware of.

 Next: How to delete a map